Autoimmune Disease - Searching for a Diagnosis

 More and more these days, alternative therapy has found its place in the treatment of autoimmune diseases.

 I often think of alternative therapy as Comfort Therapy.
 If it makes me feel better, that's all I'm looking for.
-And sometimes my physician can't give me that comfort - not with medications, counseling, or conventional treatment plans - and alternative therapy/medicine can.
+Sometimes my physician can't give me that comfort - not with medications, counseling, or conventional treatment plans - but alternative therapy/medicine can.

-Massage Therapists and Chiropractors also have their place in the treatment of autoimmune diseases.
+Don't be shy about going to Massage Therapists and Chiropractors.
 If it makes you feel better, you do what you have to do for YOU.

-I hope this has been helpful to you in making choices in your quest for a diagnosis.
+I hope this article has been helpful in making choices and I wish you well in your quest for a diagnosis.

 Published 2/27/2012 - Anne DiGeorge